eclipse/steady/README.md

 ## History

-Originally developed by SAP Security Research [[2]](https://www.sap.com/documents/2017/08/f2895a6e-ca7c-0010-82c7-eda71af511fa.html)[[3]](https://scholar.google.com/citations?user=FOEVZyYAAAAJ&hl=en), is is productively used at SAP since early 2017.
-The tool has become the officially recommended open-source scan tool for Java applications at SAP.
+Originally developed by SAP Security Research [[2]](https://www.sap.com/documents/2017/08/f2895a6e-ca7c-0010-82c7-eda71af511fa.html)[[3]](https://scholar.google.com/citations?user=FOEVZyYAAAAJ&hl=en), the tool is productively used at SAP since late 2016 (but an earlier prototype was available since 2015).
+In April 2017, the tool became the officially recommended open-source scan solution for Java (and then Python) applications at SAP.
 As of April 2019, it has been used to perform 1M+ scans of ~1000 Java and Python development projects, and its adoption is growing at a steady pace.

 The tool approach is best described in the following scientific papers, please cite these if you use the tool for your research work: